scipion-em/docs/_sources/docs/developer/scipion-Cloud-for-training.rst.txt

 FedCloud Scipion instance for training
 ------------------------------------------
-Currently there is not a proper image for Scipion training in the FedCloud, hoewever an instance could be launched using the ScipionCloud images on the AppDB and customized for the training.
+Currently there is not a proper image for Scipion training in the FedCloud, however an instance could be launched using the ScipionCloud images on the AppDB and customized for the training.